 Some Linux commands are useful but I didn’t use it very often.
 Here I prepare a list to look up faster.
-It will be maintain and update here.
+It will be maintained and updated here.

 - e2fsck: Check and Repair File System